Managing Resistance: How to Reset Expectations With Challenging Direct Reports

-Almost everyone has questions about how to respond to negative feedback.
+Almost everyone has questions about how to respond to negative feedback, whether they agree with the feedback or not.
 Around the time the first edition of Radical Candor came out, Helen Rumbelow wrote an article about the book.

 While I enjoyed talking with Helen and was so happy that she immediately understood the difference between Radical Candor and Obnoxious Aggression, I later realized I'd failed to explain how to respond to negative feedback.

-By not explaining how to respond to negative feedback, I have given Helen the impression that pretty much all you can do when responding to negative feedback is to say thank you — or as she put it with great good humor, “Thank you, sir, can I have another.”
+By not explaining how to handle negative feedback, I have given Helen the impression that pretty much all you can do when responding to negative feedback is to say thank you -- or as she put it with great good humor, “Thank you, sir, can I have another.”

 By the end of the article, she does say she’s found a way to say thank you and mean it.